cubing/standards/draft/7/4d-projection-and-basic-hypercube-twists/index.md

 ## 7.6.1 Legacy xyz Notation

-Edge and corner twists may be represented using two `x`/`y`/`z` letters, where the last one may be followed by the digit `2` (which applies only to the last letter), but this is discouraged.
-It is preferred to group multiple ridge twists using parentheses.
+Edge and corner moves may be represented using two `x`/`y`/`z` letters, where the last one may be followed by the digit `2` (which applies only to the last letter), but this is discouraged.
+It is preferred to group multiple ridge moves using parentheses.
 For example, `Ozx2` should instead be represented as `(Oz Ox2)` or simply `OUFR`.